 5. Lying with statistics and how to spot it

 Tianhui Michael Li is the founder and CEO of the Data Incubator, an elite fellowship program that trains and places data scientists and quants with advanced degrees (PhD or masters) into industry roles.
-Previously, Michael was a data science lead with Foursquare and with Andreessen Horowitz.
-He holds PhD in math from Princeton University.
+Previously, Michael was a data science lead with Foursquare and with a16z.
+He holds a PhD in math from Princeton University.

 Zachary Glassman is a data scientist in residence at the Data Incubator.
 Zachary has a passion for building data tools and teaching others to use Python.
 He studied physics and mathematics as an undergraduate at Pomona College and holds a master’s degree in atomic physics from the University of Maryland.